1964 World Series

 [edit] Game Four

-The Yankees scored three runs in the first inning of Game Four but that was all they could muster up.
-Ken Boyer hit a grand slam in the sixth, and that was all the Cardinals needed to win 4-3 and knot up the series again.
+The Yankees scored three runs in the 1st inning of Game Four but that was all they could muster up.
+Ken Boyer hit a grand slam in the 6th, and that was all the Cardinals needed to win, 4-3, and knot up the series again.

 [edit] Game Five

-In Game Five, Gibson added 13 more strikeouts, and Tim McCarver hit a three-run homer in the tenth inning to give the Cards a 5-2 win.
+In Game Five, Gibson added 13 more strikeouts, and Tim McCarver hit a three-run homer in the 10th inning to give the Cards a 5-2 win, after Tom Tresh had tied the score with a two-run homer in the bottom of the 9th for the Yankees.

 [edit] Game Six